Always fancied growing your own fruit but don’t have space for an orchard?

-The apple is Britain’s national fruit, so it’s no surprise that apple trees thrive in our British gardens.
+The apple is England’s national fruit, so it’s no surprise that apple trees thrive in our British gardens.

 Not only are they universally popular and versatile, apples are also incredibly nutritious, so growing your own is a no-brainer.
 There is also so much more to an apple tree than just the fruit.